solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 3. Prepare an environment and subscription for your intended hands-on Azure environment.

-4. The hands-on training content contains a section marked {Participant's ID that was specified at the start of the hands-on training}.
-We will issue an ID to each participant at the start of the hands-on training.
-Enter your ID and proceed.

-### Hands-On Training Theme
+## Hands-On Training Theme

 Over the past few years, there has been a significant worldwide increase in the unauthorized use of credit cards in mail order and online payments, as these are transactions in which no credit card is actually presented to the vendor.
 Unless some sort of countermeasures are taken, this will cause enormous damage to credit card users and credit card companies.

-#### The Challenge for Businesses
+### The Challenge for Businesses

 In order to prevent unauthorized use, it is crucial to be able to infer the possibility of unauthorized transactions and to detect fraud from transaction details.
 We also recognize that the prompt identification of unauthorized transactions is an urgent issue for credit card companies and financial institutions.

 They need to be able to quickly understand and analyze the trends of unauthorized spending for each time period and the geographical characteristics of unauthorized use, and to learn how to take concrete preventive measures.

-#### Objectives and Goals
+### Objectives and Goals

-In this hands-on training, we will learn specific methods for using the SQL On-Demand feature in Azure Synapse Analytics to convert the CSV files of credit card detection data and of geographical characteristics data that have been deployed in Azure Data Lake Storage Gen2 into data, without any program development.
+In this hands-on training, we will learn specific methods for using the SQL On-Demand feature in Azure Synapse Analytics to convert credit card fraud detection data and of geographical characteristics data that have been deployed in CSV format into Azure Data Lake Storage Gen2 into data, without any program development.
 You will also learn how to conduct sophisticated analysis of this data using Power BI reports.

 In Exercise 1, we will explore the trends of unauthorized spending for each time period, as observed from the fraud detection results extracted by machine learning.

 In Exercise 2, we will explore the geographical characteristics of unauthorized use, as observed from data that combines latitude/longitude information of the cities in which credit cards have been used.

-At the end of each exercise, we will check that the goals for the objectives shown above have been attained.

-### Description of the Datasets in Use
+## Description of the Datasets in Use

 We will use three types of datasets in this hands-on training.